Contributing to Chakra UI

 Thanks for being interested in contributing!
 We're so glad you want to help!

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note that we have a code of conduct.
+Please follow it in all of your interactions with the project and our community.

 - Fork the Chakra UI repository on Github

 - Clone your fork to your local machine

 - Make your changes, lint, then push to GitHub with

 - Visit GitHub and make your pull request.